VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Programming/languages.md

 Fine.
 I'll talk about JS.
 But, please.
 For the love of god do not use this to make an Electron App.

 Before going to far, I do want to mention that a chunk of my hatred for JS is solved using frameworks and that I totally acknowledge the utility of JS for making quick, often very cool, 'sketches'.
 The creative coding community is amazing.
-Further, JS, as much of a total dumpster fire as it is, is responsible for the Internet as it is today weather thats a good thing [or not](http://motherfuckingwebsite.com/).
+Further, JS, as much of a total dumpster fire as it is, is responsible for the Internet as it is today whether thats a good thing [or not](http://motherfuckingwebsite.com/).

 #### CoffeeScript